Test automation is an extremely large and complex topic, wouldn’t you agree?

 A good rule of thumb that I use on my teams is:

 Automated acceptance test should not run longer than 1 minute on your local resources

-If your test runs longer than 1 minute, then you are possibly doing something wrong.
+If your test runs longer than 1 minute, then you should keep reading on why that might be dangerous.
 The advantages of writing atomic tests are numerous…

 Here’s an example: